lantunes/cellpylib/paper/paper.md

 Python library aimed to meet this need, which supports the creation and analysis of models that exist on a regular array or uniform grid, such as elementary CA, and 2D CA with Moore or von Neumann neighbourhoods.

+Researchers and students alike should find CellPyLib useful.
+Students and instructors can use CellPyLib in an educational context if they would like to learn about elementary CA and 2D CA on a uniform grid.
+Researchers in both the computer and physical sciences can use CellPyLib to answer serious questions about the computational and natural worlds.
+For example, the Abelian sandpile model included in the library can be used as part of a university course on complex systems to demonstrate the phenomenon of self-organized criticality.
+The same model may be used by professional physicists wishing to explore self-organized criticality more deeply.

+While CellPyLib is expected to be of interest to students, educators, and researchers, there are certain scenarios in which alternate tools would be more appropriate.
+For example, if a researcher would like to evolve CA with a very large number of cells, or for very many iterations, in a timely fashion, then an implementation that is optimized for the specific model in question would be more appropriate.
+Also, if the model is not constrained to a uniform grid, then other solutions should be sought.

 # Example Usage

 `CellPyLib` can be readily installed using `pip`: